 When buying a home, you’re faced with an onslaught of new terminology, paperwork, and a myriad of opinions on the “right” way to do something.
 Making sure all of your new (or old) appliances and home systems are cared for and planned for is a crucial step for homeowners.

 Take the time to review your current insurance plans and evaluate whether a home warranty is needed.
 During this same time, review the warranty to make sure it covers everything you need and desire in your home plan.

-Having the added benefit of peace of mind when it comes to another level of coverage is often worth the cost that a home warranty would incur.
-Sit down and figure out if you’d like to have the coverage for the cost or just tuck the money you would use away in a home repair fund.
+Having the added benefit of peace of mind when it comes to another level of coverage is often worth the cost of a home warranty.